 - Often there is no correspondence with the tenant that is documented and no receipts are kept for the deductions on the deposit eg cleaning and repairs.

 The Mistoria Group is a high yielding student buy-to-let investment specialist, offering HMOs and armchair investments in the North of the UK, generating combined net cash yield up to 13% (Rental and Capital Growth).
-For more information on our currently available Bolton rental property, investments and services, email firstname.lastname@example.org or call 0800 500 3015.
+For more information on our currently available Salford student rental property investments and services, email firstname.lastname@example.org or call 0800 500 3015.